cheerans/Microservices-Architecture/README.md

 `Uses Spring Eureka Server`

-* Eureka Sever is fully functional
+* Eureka Sever holds Microservice Registry
-* Eureka Server does failover
+* Eureka Server is configured with a peer server for failover
-* Eureka Server takes Peer Info as environment variable

 Eureka Server is configured with a peer and has a peer server - per region.
 For Demo purposes we call the region east.
-Servers are started with following VM arguments
+Servers are started with following VM arguments.

 Eureka Server 1
 ===============